semanticsofcancer/semanticsofcancer.github.io/conference.md

 ---
-title: Semantics and Philosophy of “Cancer” (SPoC)
+title: Semantics and Philosophy of “Cancer”
 layout: page
 description: Conference
 ---